justinmdougherty/H10CM/README.md

 # Production Management & Inventory Tracking App

-**Internal web application using React and TypeScript for production management and inventory tracking for a small team (~10 users).
-The application is styled using Material UI and communicates with a Node.js/Express API backed by an MSSQL database.**
+**A comprehensive multi-tenant web application for production management and inventory tracking built with React, TypeScript, and Material UI.
+Features enterprise-grade security, role-based access control, and complete production workflow management for organizations of any size.**

-*This project was bootstrapped from the "Modernize - React and Next.js Admin Dashboard" template (Vite + TypeScript version, starterkit).*
+*Built on modern React architecture with TypeScript, Material UI, and a robust Node.js/Express API backed by MSSQL database.*

 ## 🚀 Quick Start